ewisinski/e3sm_autoencoder/README.md

 *Figures*
 - This folder contains all of the figures included in the current version of the paper.
 There are 16 figures in the main body of the text and 1 figure in the Appendix.
 The figures are clearly labeled and include the date they were created.

+*Enivronment*
+- This folder contains a .yml file that was used to run the analysis for this paper.
+This environment leverages an older version of keras, which allows distinct tracking of the three separate loss terms of the variables in the custom loss layer.
+Using a newer version of Keras will not allow you to do this tracking!

 *VAE*
 - Jupyter notebook containing code for the $\beta$-VAE model architecture and training.
 The input data is located within the folder labeled 'data'.
 The various hyperparameters are outlined in Table 1 of the paper and can be manipulated to test various architectures.
 - Jupyter notebook for the $\beta$-VAE variance share per latent dimension.
 This code corresponds to Figure 3.